HarleyCoops/hybridsystem/docs/HEALTH-MODULE.md

 The health module is **not medical advice**:

-- ✅ Extracts and organizes your data
+- Extracts and organizes your data
-- ✅ Identifies patterns and trends
+- Identifies patterns and trends
-- ✅ Provides evidence-based general guidance
+- Provides evidence-based general guidance
-- ✅ Connects health to work capacity
+- Connects health to work capacity
-- ❌ Does not diagnose conditions
+- Does **NOT** diagnose conditions
-- ❌ Does not prescribe treatments
+- Does **NOT** prescribe treatments
-- ❌ Does not replace professional medical care
+- Does **NOT** replace professional medical care

 For medical concerns, consult a healthcare provider.